 What You Can Grow

 Because raised beds are limited in size, most gardeners who have them use the block-planting method, laying out crops in squares rather than rows.
-Block planting, also known as intensive gardening, involves spacing the plants closer together than row gardening.
+Block planting, also known as intensive or square-foot gardening, involves spacing the plants closer together than row gardening.
 That increases your yield per square foot and helps crowd out weeds, saving you work.

 However, this gardening method doesn’t work well for all crops.
-For instance, according to the University of Georgia Extension, sweet corn isn’t a good choice for compact raised beds because you need to plant large blocks of it for proper pollination — too large for a typical raised bed.
+For instance, according to the University of Georgia Extension, sweet corn isn’t an ideal choice for compact raised beds because you need to plant large blocks of it for proper pollination — too large for a typical raised vegetable bed.
 And based on my own experience, large melons and squash, such as the larger varieties of pumpkins and watermelons, can be too heavy to grow on a trellis and too sprawling to contain in a small space.

 Aside from these limits, you can grow nearly any vegetable in a raised bed.
 In fact, you can tailor the conditions in your beds to meet the needs of the crops inside them.
-For instance, if you have some crops that like very light soil and some that prefer dense soil, you can grow them in separate beds and amend the soil in each one to suit their needs.
+For instance, if you have some crops that like light soil and some that prefer dense soil, you can grow them in separate beds and amend the soil in each one to suit their needs.

 For more information about block planting and other methods, read our article on gardening tips and ideas.